 Night buses allow you to easily get off the beaten path and travel to places all over Japan – ever dreamt of going to the northern coast of Japan but got put off by the number of train transfers?
 You can take a night bus there without a worry and all the uncomfortable bag dragging!

-Currently if you are travelling by a bullet train you need to reserve a special seat on top your ticket that will allow you to carry a larger piece of luggage with total dimensions between 161-250cm .
-However, choosing a night bus for you longer journey, you don’t have to think about the size of your bags at all
+Currently if you are travelling by a bullet train you need to reserve a special seat on top your ticket that will allow you to carry a larger piece of luggage with total dimensions between 161-250cm.
+Bear in mind that some night buses do have luggage size and weight restrictions, we suggest you look at their websites to confirm.

 Many bigger cities will also have temporary luggage depots, like the one under Tokyo station.
 If you've come prepared with an overnight bag or backpacking bag, pack the essentials for your explorations into the bag you're taking with you and leave the rest of your stuff in your suitcase at the depot - they charge by the day but the rest of your luggage will be waiting for you safely in your suitcase upon your return!